The Island's Watersports Scene

 In March and April, take a whale-watching tour to witness majestic humpback whales as they migrate north.

-Glide across the water on a 3.5-hour guided kayak tour.
-Crystal Clear Kayaks' boats have glass-bottom viewing areas, yielding glimpses of colourful undersea life.
-Guides will fill you in on the island’s marine and coastal ecology, too.
+Glide across the water on a crystal kayak from Bda Watersports.
+The boats have glass-bottom viewing areas, yielding glimpses of colourful undersea life.
+Guides will provide you with a map, fill you in on the island’s marine and coastal ecology, and points of interest.

 Bermuda is an unparalleled playground for divers and snorkelers.
 Go undersea to explore more than 300 amazing shipwrecks – including The Constellation, which was the basis for Jaws author Peter Benchley's The Deep.
 You can also enjoy crystal clear views of Bermuda’s vibrant reefs, which teem with multicoloured fish and other marine creatures.
 There are many Bermuda dive and snorkel outfitters who can get you properly trained and lead you to the best spots.